-Question 1: What is the first step in planning a SharePoint migration?
+Question 1: What is the first step in planning when migrating SharePoint to Office 365?

 SharePoint Migration Assessment Tool reports in Excel